 There’s one word you’ll never hear in the “old” world

 So there you go, we hope we have made your crypto journey easier to understand, or maybe you even learned a word or two.
-Thank you for your time.
-HODL! 🖖🏼

-Many thanks to the good people of Data Driven Investor who have compiled a massive crypto vocabulary – you can find tons more stuff here.
+Many thanks also to the good people of Data Driven Investor who have compiled a massive crypto vocabulary – you can find tons more stuff here.